WeeeHung/repid-backend/README.md

 ## Authentication

-The API uses **Clerk** for authentication.
-Protected endpoints require a valid Clerk JWT token in the `Authorization` header:
+The API uses **Supabase** for authentication.
+Protected endpoints require a valid Supabase JWT access token in the `Authorization` header:

 ```
-Authorization: Bearer YOUR_CLERK_TOKEN
+Authorization: Bearer YOUR_SUPABASE_ACCESS_TOKEN
 ```

-The authentication middleware (`app/middleware/auth.py`) validates tokens and extracts user information.
+The authentication middleware (`app/middleware/auth.py`) validates Supabase JWT tokens using JWKS and extracts the user ID from the token's `sub` claim.
+The token is verified against Supabase's public keys to ensure authenticity.

 ## Text-to-Speech